Will Rigby: Solo career

 Rigby's solo debut, Sidekick Phenomenon, was released in 1985, followed by Paradoxaholic in 2002.
 Sidekick Phenomenon was recorded in the dB's rehearsal studio after hours, and contains covers of Merle Haggard and Hank Williams songs as well as originals.
 Paradoxaholic was more planned out than its predecessor, and was described by Andrew Marcus as "a beat-heavy, quirky guitar pop album."
 Rigby also released several singles during the early 1990s, including "The Room's Still Spinnin'", released on Bob Mould's Singles Only Label, and "Ricky Skaggs Tonight", released on Diesel Only Records in 1990.

 Style

 Rigby has been described as "a rare rock drummer with a sound of his own beyond mere beat-keeping."
 In 2002, Rigby reacted to this quote by saying, "If that’s true, I’m glad", arguing it applied more to his work with the dB's than to his solo work.

 Personal life

 Rigby was married to singer-songwriter Amy Rigby; the two later divorced.
 Rigby has been married to Florence Dore, musician and author, since 2004.
-He has three daughters: one with Amy Rigby and two with Dore.
+He has two daughters: one with Amy Rigby and one with Dore.